 Do a budget & money makeover.
 There's nothing more important than running through all your finances to see what bills you can cut (see the Money Makeover guide) and doing a full budget to ensure you're spending within your means (see the Free Budget Planner).
 The Stop Spending guide will also show you lots of little ways to cut back.

 Explore coronavirus-related support.
 Numerous measures are in place to support people whose incomes have been directly impacted by coronavirus.
 This includes credit card and loan help, overdrafts, car finance, and energy support, as well forms of payment holidays.
 See more in our Coronavirus Finance & Bills Help guide.

 To be truly prepared, if losing your job's likely, start living now as if you'd already lost it.
 Cut back on everything, and put spare cash away to help you live when there's less income.
 This way while you're living tighter for longer, the depths won't be as deep.

 If your company or industry has a union and you're not a member, it's worth considering joining.
 Most will be able to advise on, and barter for, better redundancy packages on your behalf and provide free advice and guidance on your rights.
 Find the appropriate union and what it provides using the TUC's Union Finder tool.

-Keep your ear to the ground and see what else is available; whether it's openings elsewhere in your company or at a rival.
+While now might not be the ideal time to look for a new job, always keep your ear to the ground and see what else is available; whether it's openings elsewhere in your company or at a rival.
 Many job positions become available long before they're advertised publicly, so be prepared to pounce.